 Looking for healthier holiday treats for you and your kids?
-Here are 15 easy Christmas treats, snacks and cookies ideas to chose from!
+Here are 15 easy Christmas treats, snacks and cookies ideas to choose from!
 This list of recipes includes dairy-free, vegan, nut-free, grain-free, and refined sugar-free options.
 I guarantee there is something delicious and festive for everyone!

 Healthy Christmas Treats for Kids

-Managing kids sugar levels during the holiday season can be difficult!
+Managing kid’s sugar levels during the holiday season can be difficult!

 With this list of healthier snacks and treats, I don’t have to worry (as much) about them crashing.

-This list of Christmas recipes includes my favorite gluten-free Sugar Cookies, hidden-veggie Grinch Muffins and Pancakes, no-added-sugar Reindeer Cookies, whole wheat Chocolate Chip Cookies and Christmas Cookie Bars!, Healthy Hot Chocolate, and more!
+This list of Christmas recipes includes my favorite gluten-free Sugar Cookies, hidden-veggie Grinch Muffins and Pancakes, no-added-sugar Reindeer Cookies, whole wheat Chocolate Chip Cookies, and Christmas Cookie Bars, Healthy Hot Chocolate, and more!

 I guarantee there is something delicious and festive for everyone!